-Moreover, human being have been observing the animals as natural beings in order to find some similarities through sexuality and so on.
-For example, it has been found that homosexuality and transexuality are pretty common among non-human beings.
-Therefore, the non-human queer animals who are considered as natural are the reason to legitimize the naturalness of gayness and trans (Hird, 2006; Sturgeon, 2010).
-However, when we consider something as natural by separating from the culture, it means categorization which are fixed and unchangeable.
-It is the contributing the idea of patriarchy which says women are sensitive and men are aggressive so that gays are gays and they cannot change through the environmental factors such as geography or time.
+Moreover, human beings have been observing the animals as natural beings in order to find some similarities through sexuality and so on.
+For example, it has been found that ‘homosexuality’ and trans-sexuality are pretty common among non-human beings.
+Therefore, the non-human queer animals who are considered as natural have sometimes be taken to legitimize the naturalness of gayness and trans (Hird, 2006; Sturgeon, 2010).
+However, when we consider something as natural by separating from the culture, this risks categorization which are fixed and unchangeable.
+It is thereby contributing to, rather than challenging, the idea of patriarchy which says women are sensitive and men are aggressive so that gays are gays and they cannot change through the environmental factors or indeed ‘sexual selection’ and choice.
 If so, they must be abnormal because what is natural is moral, normal and divine.
-Neglecting the culture/the environment is neglecting the diversity because the diversity is made of the complex interaction between nature and culture.
+Neglecting the culture within nature/the environment is neglecting the diversity because the diversity is made of the complex interaction between nature and culture.
 It is how everyone is imposed into only one category, which the patriarchy tries to do (Sturgeon, 2010).

 On the other hand, oppositely thinking trans is unnatural but cultural would also lead us into a dichotomy, indicating that trans is not authentic but artificial/human-made (Sturgeon, 2010).
-Through this argument, Hird made a distinction between “natural” woman and “artificial” trans-woman.
-Natural woman can menstruize and give birth whereas the trans woman cannot so that trans-woman cannot be natural because she has lack of experinces of natural woman (Hird, 2006).
+According to this argument, there is a distinction between “natural” woman and “artificial” trans-woman.
+Natural woman can menstruize and give birth whereas the trans woman cannot so that trans-woman cannot be natural because she has lack of experiences of natural woman (Hird, 2006).
 Looking at the other side of the debate of nature vs. nurture, nurture also brings about serious dichotomy, in which the patriarchy could judge people with “proper” experiences which “normal” men and women should go through.
 Separating the culture from the nature also dictates what is natural so what is normal and moral; and what is unnatural so what is abnormal and immoral (Hird, 2006; Sturgeon, 2010).

 As a result, feminists should avoid every type of categorization since it only contributes to the patriarchal norms (Alaimo, 2009; Grosz, 2005; Tuana, 2008).
 By learning how nature and culture cooperate in a complex way and create a very huge diversity.
-For instance, feminist should study Darwin’s evolution theory further without rejecting and admitting as if Darwin only talks about nature and subject women into subordination.
-However, Darwin actually shows how culture, history and environment are influential on natural beings.
-Without rejecting nature and studing further would destroy patriarchal categorizations more effectively (Grosz, 2005).
+For instance, feminists should study Darwin’s evolution theory further without rejecting and admitting as if Darwin only talks about nature and subject women into subordination.
+However, Darwin actually shows how culture, history are already implied in nature as an active force! and environment are influential on natural beings.
+Without rejecting nature and studying further would destroy patriarchal categorizations more effectively (Grosz, 2005).

+You have done a lot of readings that you refer to here -which is nice.
+It is less clear what arguments you wish to build with this material.
+Explain clearly (by way of example from Grosz, Tuana or Alaimo) why the distinction of nature and culture is not tenable – and how it supports patriachical ends.
+You have this somewhere in there, but it’s not completely clearly argued.

 References

 Alaimo, Stacy (2009) ‘Insurgent vulnerability and the carbon footprint of gender’, Women, Gender & Research 3-4: 22-35.